IDA-HumanCapital/fife/docs/user_guide.md

 ##### Configuration

-* Download *example_config.json* from the [FIFE GitHub repo](https://github.com/IDA-HumanCapital/fife) to the directory where you'd like to store your results
+* Copy your data the directory where you'd like to store your results
-* Change `DATA_FILE_PATH` in *example_config.json* to the path to your data file (including the file name and extension)
-* Ensure that
-	* `INDIVIDUAL_IDENTIFIER` and `TIME_IDENTIFIER` in *example_config.json* match the corresponding identifiers in your data OR
+* Ensure there are no other data files in the directory
-	* The individual and time identifiers are the leftmost and second-leftmost columns in your data, respectively
+* Ensure that the individual and time identifiers are the leftmost and second-leftmost columns in your data, respectively
 * Don't have a data file ready but want to see what FIFE can do?
-	* Change the directory of your Anaconda prompt to the location of *example_config.json*
+	* Change the directory of your Anaconda prompt to your chosen directory
 	* Execute `python -c "import fife.utils; fife.utils.create_example_data().to_csv('Input_Data.csv', index=False)"`

 ##### Execution

-* Change the directory of your Anaconda prompt to the location of *example_config.json*
+* Change the directory of your Anaconda prompt to the directory containing your data
 * Execute `fife`
 * Observe the contents of the FIFE_results folder

 ### Inputs

 FIFE takes as input:
+-	An unbalanced panel dataset
--	A set of configuration parameters described in the table at the bottom of this document
+-	(Optional) A set of configuration parameters described in the table at the bottom of this document
--	An unbalanced panel dataset at the location given by the `DATA_FILE_PATH` configuration parameter

 Configuration parameters may be provided in the JSON file format.
 If you execute FIFE from a directory with a single file with extension _.json_, FIFE will use configuration parameters from that file.
 If you execute FIFE from a directory with multiple such files, you will need to specify which file contains your configuration parameters by appending a space and the file name to your command.
 For example, you will need to execute `fife example_config.json`.